iam-TJ/open-dishy/Javascript.md

 | 149394 | pt_BR | Brazilian | Yr |
 | 149402 | pt_PT | Portugese | jr |

+An array containing what appears to be satellite path segments is at line 281885.
+It is extracted and reformatted with one segment per line in the file `Satellite-path-segments.js`

 TODO: complete analysis of script